danrossi/gst-build-cross/README.md

 It attempts to build and package a custom gstreamer into a deb package which can be used for installing into a prefix of `/opt/gstreamer`

+An initial build of gstreamer is required first or pychairo complains about missing libpython links during a deb package build.
+Which is in the standard lib location.
+It's possibly stripping more environment variables.

 #Building the image

 ```